shriharivish/shriharivish.github.io/_projects/2_project.md

 The last control implemented was for CO2 in the chamber.
 I worked with SENDSOR Gmbh to integrate their flow based CO2 sensor into the chamber for implementing closed loop control of the same.
 We ran intial testing of the sensor and my integrated system for the CO2 level readout at the SENDSOR headqurters in Munich.
-I created an inlet in the chamber and a electronically controlled pneumatic switch to control when the CO2 would flow into the chamber for control.
+I created an inlet in the chamber and added a electronically controlled pneumatic switch to control the flow of CO2 into the chamber.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">